fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 * If the chart does not show up at all, but there are no JavaScript errors, check whether the FusionCharts Suite XT JavaScript library has loaded correctly.
 You can use developer tools within your browser to see whether `fusioncharts.js` has loaded properly.

-* If you get a **Loading data** or a **Error in loading data** message, check whether your JSON data structure is correct, and ensure there are no conflicts related to quotation marks in your code.
+* If you get a **Loading data** or an **Error in loading data** message, check whether your JSON data structure is correct, and ensure there are no conflicts related to quotation marks in your code.

 Click here for more information on [Troubleshooting]({% site.baseurl %}/troubleshooting/debugger '@@open-newtab').